Safety Harness to use with a Service Dog, Autism Dog

 When fitted properly, the harness will be extremely comfortable to wear and should not be restricting to your child.

-Ordering a Safety Harness to use with an Autism Dog
+Ordering a Safety Harness to use with an Autism Service Dog

-I make each and every harness to fit your particular child/teen/adult.
-There is some basic information regarding their measurements that I need to ensure the harness fits perfectly now and for years to come.
-All these questions are on my order form.
+Each harness is made to fit your particular child/teen/adult.
+There is some basic information regarding their measurements that is needed to ensure the harness fits perfectly now and for years to come.
+All these questions are on the order form.
 You will need the person's

 - chest measurement when dressed in a light t-shirt